 We want our workforce to be as diverse as the community we live in at all our levels and we welcome job applications from all sections of our community.
-Check our vacancies to see if there is a job that appeals to you and then look at the person specification to see if the job is right for you.
+Search our vacancies to see if there is a job that appeals to you and then look at the person specification to see if the job is right for you.

 The essential requirements are listed on the person specification.

-If you join us as an employee we can guarantee that equality and diversity lies at the heart of all our work and is embraced by each and every Directorate.
+If you join us as an employee we can guarantee that equality and diversity lies at the heart of all our work and is embraced by each and every directorate.

 We are committed to employing disabled people and have earned the Disability Confident Employer status form JobCentre Plus.
 We guarantee an interview to disabled people who want one if they meet the essential requirements of the job.